-With the integrated 1.3 mega pixel CCD camera, the user can take pictures and video clips and save them in the phone memory or on a Memory Stick.
-The user can send them as an attachment in an email or a picture message.
-The captured picture or video clip can also be sent via Bluetooth, infrared or cable.
+With the integrated VGA camera, the user can take pictures and video clips and store them in the phone memory.
+The user can send them as an attachment in an e-mail or a picture message.
+The picture can also be sent via infrared or cable.